-T cells play a key role in the immune response of humans as they can directly recognize and eliminate diseased cells such as cells infected with viruses.
+T cells play a key role in the immune response of humans because they can directly recognize and eliminate diseased cells, such as cells infected with viruses.
 This mechanism is mediated via T cell receptors (TCRs) expressed on the surface of the T cells.

 TCRs can also detect cancer cells and initiate their elimination.
-However, many tumor antigens are auto-antigens that are aberrantly or over-expressed in cancer cells.
-T cells of high reactivity to such auto-antigens are usually eliminated in the thymus as part of the body’s tolerance mechanism.
+However, many tumor antigens are self-antigens that are aberrantly or over-expressed in cancer cells.
+T cells of high reactivity to such self-antigens are usually eliminated in the thymus as part of the body’s natural tolerance mechanism.

-Therefore, one of the most promising approaches is the use of patient-derived T cells that have been genetically engineered outside the body to express tumor-specific TCRs and to escape elimination by the thymus.
+In order to escape elimination by the thymus, a promising approach is to genetically engineer patient-derived T cells outside the body to express tumor-specific TCRs.
 These cells can be generated in large quantities in the lab.